fteem/minitest-metz/README.md

 ### `assert_obey_metz`

 If you are willing of writing tests around the four rules, you can assert on them.
-If you want to test the test class for the four rules:
+The assertions works on basically any type of class, whether it is a test class or a production class.
+If you want to test the test class for the four
+rules:

 ```ruby
 class PersonTest < Minitest::Test